a-castellano/pandoc_resume/resume.md

       I have used Zend Framework at work.
 I have used CodeIgniter 2 and Laravel 5 in my own projects.

 :   **Perl 5:** 6 months experience.
       I started with this language solving [Advent of Code 2017](https://github.com/a-castellano/adventofcode2017).
-Daedalus cores is been written entirely using **Perl Catalyst**.
+Daedalu core its being written entirely using **Perl Catalyst**.

 :   Basic knowledge of **C++ 11**, **Javascript**